marvosyntactical/inter_fere/README.md

-This will one day be the github for my verb semantics project """Pragmatic Modelling of Ellipses Using First Order Logic Semantic Representations"""
+This will one day be the github for my verb semantics project

+**Pragmatic Modelling of Ellipses Using First Order Logic Semantic Representations**

 The below is taken from the [official pyro github examples](https://github.com/pyro-ppl/pyro/tree/dev/examples/rsa)